timmcginley/41934/Assignments/A2/README.md

 * Helps you to define the scope of your script
 * Helps you to see what inputs and outputs your use case has.

+## A2A: OpenBIM Modelling
+Aim: To learn from the experience of either modelling or analysing OpenBIM models collaboratively.

+*Aim: This assignment Focus on IFC analysis of real (previous) student building design projects from an [advanced building design course](https://github.com/timmcginley/41936) that runs in the previous semester.*

+### Learning Objectives
+12. Evaluate [software licensing](/41934/Concepts/Software_licences) suitability and implications for the OpenBIM tool you develop or modelling tool you use.

 <!-- links -->

 [learning objectives]: /41934/LearningObjectives